dafny-lang/rfcs/0012-unicode-strings.md

 This change in definition can cause previously verified code to no longer verify, since expressions such as `someIntValue as char` or `someCharValue + 'a'` are no longer allowed to result in surrogate code points.

-Using `/unicodeChar:1` will also cause the parser to reject invalid string literals, such as the `"\uD800"` value above.
+Using `/unicodeChar:1` will also cause the parser to reject `/uXXXX` UTF-16 code unit escape sequences, such as the `"\uD800"` value above.
+A new `\U{XXXXXX}` escape sequence is available to encode Unicode scalar values directly instead, accepting between one and dix hexadecimal digits.
 This ensures Dafny string literals can always be represented in UTF-8, UTF-16, or any other Unicode encoding.
+This new escape sequence can always be used, independently of the `/unicodeChar` switch value, and hence can be used to aid in migrating from the old semantics to the new semantics.
+A utility will be provided to automatically rewrite escape sequences in the first style into the second (or raise an error on invalid surrogate uses).

 The exact representation of strings at runtime, including the particular encoding, is an implementation detail of a particular backend, and will often be optimized for the idioms and support of the target environment.
 This also applies to string literals in Dafny source code: these will generally be represented using the native string implementation in the target language, in some cases converting from the UTF-8 encoding used for Dafny source text to UTF-16.
-The presence of UTF-16 `\uXXXX` escape sequences will not automatically imply using UTF-16 at runtime.
 The `string` type, as an alias of `seq<char>`, will not offer any direct ways to access the raw bytes used to encode the abstract value, which ensures Dafny code that uses strings can efficiently behave consistently across backends.